PaxalsDisipler/TTK4145-Examprep/README.md

 Requirements pertaining to the order of events.

 #### Semaphores
+Benefits of semaphores
+* Simplify the protocols for synchronization.
+* Remove the need for busy-wait loops.

 __Serialization__: A must happen before B. In sequential programs we know the order of events, in concurrent programs we do not.
 The use of `semaphores` for signaling can guarantee that a section of code in one thread runs before a section of code in another thread.
 This solves the serialization problem.

 To say that a thread `blocks` itself: